willza3/macOS-z97-pcmate/README.md

 - **CPU:** Intel i5-4690K @ 3.5GHz

 - **GPU:** ASUS STRIX AMD Radeon R9 390
   > Disable the **connectors kext patch** if you're having issues with graphics.
-The connectors are patched for ASUS STRIX cards and may not work properly with other brands.
+The connectors are patched for ASUS STRIX cards and may not work correctly with other brands.

 ## Known Issues